 Timeline - Prospective Freshmen

-Deadline to postmark or electronically submit Ingram Scholarship Program application
+Deadline to electronically submit Ingram Scholarship Program application

 Ingram Scholar Finalists invited to interview on campus